RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 ![](../Pasted%20image%2020251103195930.png)

-It seems we have entered the matrix lol.
+It seems we have entered the matrix, lol.

 First things first, we take a look at the source code.